 When your appointment is confirmed, you will receive forms to complete prior to your first appointment.

-Vista Behavioral Health, LLC is a private practice psychiatrist located in Avon, CT.
+Vista Behavioral Health, LLC is a private practice psychiatrist mental health provider located in Avon, CT.

 Refill Request Process - Important, please read carefully as no exceptions will be made